Garage Door Maintenance

 How often should a garage door be serviced?

-We recommend garage doors have general maintenance done 2x per year and at the minimum 1x per year in order to keep them running smoothly and quietly and to also locate possible issues that may arise.
-It is very inconvenient when you can't get your car out of your garage!
+We recommend garage doors have general maintenance done 2x per year and at the minimum 1x per year to keep them running smoothly and quietly and also to locate possible issues that may arise.
+It is very inconvenient when you can’t get your car out of your garage!
 Request a Maintenance Quote!

 How much does it cost to service a garage door?

-A general maintenance can cost between $74 and $99.
+A general maintenance can cost up to $150.
 Ask about our general maintenance plan to save on repairs and parts.
 Start Here!

-During a tune up we will do a complete safety check, make sure your garage door is balance properly and lubricate all moving parts.
+During a tune-up we will do a complete safety check, make sure your garage door is balanced properly and lubricate all moving parts.
 Request a Quote!